wp-plugins/shutter-reloaded/readme.txt

 == Frequently Asked Questions ==

-= Does this plugin work on WordPress version... =

-Shutter Reloaded has been tested on WordPress 2.0.11, 2.1, 2.2, 2.3 and 2.5.
-For WordPress version 2.3.3 and earlier, please use version 2.0 of the plugin.

 = I have ... plugin installed that uses javascript, will there be any conflicts/incompatibilities? =

 Since Shutter Reloaded does not use any js libraries, it does not interfere with them.
-It uses an onload event but has a function to play nice with other scripts that use onload too (from WordPress).

 = What will happen if my site visitors have Javascript disabled? =